“And my speech and my preaching were not with persuasive words of human wisdom, but in demonstration of the Spirit and

 but in demonstration of the Spirit and of power

 Paul depended on the Holy Spirit to minister in Corinth.
 He did not rest in his intellect or speaking ability.
 The Holy Spirit took the content of his message and won a number of Corinthians to Jesus.
 It was the Holy Spirit who persuaded the Corinthians to come to Christ.
 Paul proclaimed, and the Holy Spirit persuaded.

 The word “demonstration” carries the idea of demonstration, manifestation, proof.
 The Holy presents evidence that convinces.
 This is the polar opposite of the façade of false rhetoric.
-The Holy Spirit shows by demonstration and exposition that something is fact – proof, evidence, verification.
-It is proof that is necessarily or demonstrably true – incontrovertible.
+The Holy Spirit shows by demonstration and exposition that something is the fact – proof, evidence, verification.
+It is proof that it is necessarily or demonstrably true – incontrovertible.
 This is evident beyond contradiction by expressing absolute certainty; it is true with mathematical certainty.
 “Demonstration” was a term of Aristotelian logic that was opposed to dialectical thought.
-The Holy Spirit proves the Bible to be true by demonstration of His power.
+The Holy Spirit proves the Bible to be true by the demonstration of His power.
 He makes the propositions of Scripture unassailable.

 The point of this passage is to demonstrate that knowledge of God depends on God deducing His knowledge into time and space so that man can understand it.
 Man cannot find the transcendent and infinite God by finite means.
 He needs the Holy Spirit to reveal God to him.
 In logic, this is called the a priori approach to truth.
 Man cannot come to God by studying the universe inductively (a posteriori).
-That is why there is no certainty in human systems for finding truth.
+That is why there is no certainty in human systems for finding the truth.
 There is peril in taking a human approach to understanding God because it rests on the false presumptions of human reason to demonstrate that the existence of God is absolute (apodictic) certainty.